ermongroup/cs228-notes/inference/ve/index.md

 ---
 Next, we turn our attention to the problem of *inference* in graphical models.
 Given a probabilistic model (such as a Bayes net or a MRF), we are interested in using it to answer useful questions, e.g., determining the probability that a given email is spam.
 More formally, we focus on two types of questions:

-- *Marginal inference*: what is the probability of a given variable in our model after we sum everything else out (e.g. probability of spam vs. non-spam)?
+- *Marginal inference*: what is the probability of a given variable in our model after we sum everything else out (e.g., probability of spam vs. non-spam)?

 $$
 p(y=1) = \sum_{x_1} \sum_{x_2} \cdots \sum_{x_n} p(y=1, x_1, x_2, \dotsc, x_n).